tomo5b/tomo5b.github.io/_posts/2025-05-16-Reliability-Hazard-Definitions.md

 ![Reliability Plot](/assets/2025-05-16-Reliabiliity/reliability.png){: width="400" }
-*Relationship Between Failure Rate and Reliabilty*
+*Relationship Between Failure and Reliabilty*

 For example, if a component has a reliability of 0.8 at 100 hours, that means there's an 80% chance it will still be operational at that time.

-Going back to our earlier function, to calculate the reliability at 97 hours, we’d integrate the failure rate from 0 to 97 and subtract that value from 1.
+Going back to our earlier function, to calculate the reliability at 97 hours, we’d integrate the probability of failure from 0 to 97 and subtract that value from 1.

 ---